danieledurante/GroupTensor-Test/Simulation-Tutorial.md

 ```

 The **grouping variable *X*** has been already simulated in Scenario 1.
 The **multivariate categorical random variable *Y***, are instead simulated according to the above description for the Scenario 2.
 In particular:
-- Simulate the variables generated from independent multinomials not varying with groups
+- Simulate the variables generated from independent multinomials not varying with groups.
 ``` r
 tensor_data <- matrix(0,n,p)